 Judging others – is it right or wrong?

-In some situations judgements do need to be made, such as deciding who to employ, which politician to vote for, whether to date someone or whether an outfit looks good on you.
+In some situations, judgments do need to be made, such as deciding who to employ, which politician to vote for, whether to date someone or whether an outfit looks good on you.
 Without this ability to evaluate and make choices, how would you make any decisions or understand right from wrong?
-However judging others can also be destructive, if it is focused on looking for the negatives in people or is in the form of gossip or adverse comments.
+However, judging others can also be destructive if it is focused on looking for the negatives in people or is in the form of gossip or adverse comments.

-Imagine this scenario: you have gone out for drinks with some friends and one of them has brought along someone new to the group.
+Imagine this scenario: you have gone out for drinks with some friends, and one of them has brought along someone new to the group.
 What are your first thoughts?
-Do you judge their clothes, their weight or their friendliness or do you just remain neutral until you have got to know them better?
+Do you judge their clothes, their weight or their friendliness, or do you remain neutral until you have got to know them better?

 Judging others has good and bad sides.
-When you make choices based on observing and evaluating other people you are using an important skill.
-When you judge people from a negative perspective, you are doing it to make yourself feel better and as a result the judgement is likely to be harmful to both of you.
+When you make choices based on observing and evaluating other people, you are using an important skill.
+When you judge people from a negative perspective, you are doing it to make yourself feel better, and as a result, the judgment is likely to be harmful to both of you.

 Feeling insecure